Page created on October 14, 2018. Last updated on December 4, 2022 at 19:40

 We can divide all cells into one of three types: Labile, stable or permanent cells.
 Labile cells and stable cells can proliferate, while permanent cells cannot.

-Labile cells are cells that are continuously in the cell cycle, like epidermis cells and the mucosa of GI-tract that regenerate itself often, so the tissues made up of them undergo hyperplasia every day.
+Labile cells are cells that are continuously in the cell cycle, like epidermis cells and the mucosa of GI-tract that regenerate itself often, so the cells making up these tissues proliferate constantly.

 Stable cells are often paused in the G0-phase, but will enter the cell cycle if needed, like hepatocytes in the liver.